ald23-mod/m3c2018/Readme.md

 #### Announcements (see [course webpage](https://imperialhpsc.bitbucket.io) for further information)

+* 6/11/18: Homework 2 is online and can be found via the course webpage

 * 23/10/18: Homework 1 is online and can be found via the course webpage

 * 22/10/18: The posted coursework dates for M3C contained a few mistakes which have now been corrected: 1) The first coursework goes out tomorrow afternoon (Tuesday, 23/10)  and is due Friday, 2/11 (originally, this was 22/10-1/11).
 2) Similar small adjustments have been made to the dates for the other assignments, the final correct dates are on the course webpage:  https://imperialm3c.bitbucket.io/assessment.html